 The Allegations COE is led by the Office of Enforcement (OE) with a dedicated liaison supporting the CIP to ensure allegations associated with Nuclear Regulatory Commission (NRC) regulated activities are processed in accordance with agency established policies and procedures.
 The Office Allegation Coordinator (OAC) resides in OE, and coordinates allegation activities for NRR, and the Office of Nuclear Security and Incident Response (NSIR).
 Executive responsibility for management and oversight of the Allegations COE is held by the OE Director.
 The Allegations COE has the responsibility to coordinate with the NRO technical staff to ensure that they are appropriately involved in initial screening, follow-up, ARBs, and closure of new reactor construction allegations.

-The ConE COE is led by, and resides in, NRR. focus on knowledge sharing and coordination to systematically collect, screen, evaluate, and communicate domestic and international reactor operating and construction experience, and to apply lessons learned.
+The ConE COE is led by, and resides in, NRR.
+The ConE COE focuses on knowledge sharing and coordination to systematically collect, screen, evaluate, and communicate domestic and international reactor operating and construction experience, and to apply lessons learned.

 The Vendor Inspection COE supports the Allegations COE and conducts inspections to verify the effective implementation of vendor quality assurance programs in order to assure the quality of materials, equipment, and services supplied to the commercial nuclear industry.
 The Vendor Inspection COE also leads efforts to address and deter the potential use of counterfeit, fraudulent, and suspect items in safety-related applications.